settlemint/docs/docs/using-platform/20_personal-access-tokens.md

 Click on the **Add a personal access token** button, this opens a form where you can create your personal access token.

 1. Choose a **name** for your personal access token.
-Make sure the name is descriptive so you know which application uses it.
 2. Select an **expiration date**.
 You cannot update this later.
 3. Click **Confirm** to create your personal access token.

 :::warning Warning

-Make sure to copy your personal access token and store it somewhere safe, as you will not be able to see it again.
+Copy and save your token securely - you won't see it again.
 Treat it like a password and keep it secret.

 :::